 My project (#11) is about capturing and computationally reproducing some of the essential characteristics of creative cognition and insight.
 More precisely, I am interested in "thinking outside the box": the ability to depart radically from a tentative strategy in order to try something new.
-Developments in Reinforcement Learning, most notably Hierarchical approaches, have brought exciting new tools to tackle this problem at a very fundamental level of cognition.
+Developments in Reinforcement Learning, especially with regards to temporal abstraction, have brought exciting new tools to tackle this problem at a fundamental level of cognition.

 I hold master’s degrees in Software Engineering (EFREI, France, 2008) and Cognitive Artificial Intelligence (Cum Laude, Utrecht University, The Netherlands, 2013).
 I have previously worked in Cognitive Modeling in the context of Urban Search and Rescue robots, with TNO Soesterberg and as part of the E.U. project "NIFTi".